-Timely Warnings provide the time, location, and type of crime committed on campus.
-The information provided by Timely Warnings is designed to promote safety and allow for individuals to take precautionary measures.
-Emergency Notifications are issued without delay upon confirmation that there has been a significant emergency or dangerous situation occurring on campus that involves an immediate threat to the health or safety of students or employees.
-These threats consist of a range of hazards, including but not limited to: natural disaster, violent crime, or environmental danger.
+Emergency Notifications are issued without delay upon confirmation that there has been a significant emergency or dangerous situation that occurs on campus involving an immediate threat to the health or safety of students or employees.
+These threats include but are not limited to: natural disaster, violent crime, or environmental danger.
 The incident will conclude with an overview of the crisis resolution.
-Additional useful information relating to the incident may be subsequently transmitted.